-- Finalize design, pursue permitting and construct the Pattison Street Facility Rehabilitation and Expansion project. - Continue to pursue grant funding for the Pattison Street project, new vehicles and other projects. - Explore and define capital facilities necessary to facilitate the delivery of service in accordance with the Long-Range Plan. - Develop a long-term capital funding plan.
+- Continue to finalize design, pursue permitting and construct the Pattison Street Facility Rehabilitation and Expansion project. - Continue to pursue grant funding for the Pattison Street project, replacement and expansion vehicles, operational expenses and other projects. - Explore and define capital facilities necessary to facilitate the delivery of service in accordance with the Long-Range Plan. - Develop a long-term capital funding plan.